Parampara (1990 film)

 Parampara (meaning the succession) is a 1990 Malayalam film, directed by Sibi Malayil, written by S. N. Swamy, and starring Mammootty, Suresh Gopi and Sumalatha.
 Mammootty plays two roles in the film, portraying both Johnny, the protagonist, and Lawrence, his father.
 The film was a commercial failure.
 The film's story was developed by Swamy on the suggestion of Mammootty after watching an English film.
 The film was loosely remade in Hindi as Phool Aur Kaante (1991) and in Telugu as Varasudu (1993), both of which were commercial successes.

 Plot

-When his son is kidnapped by a rival gang, Johnny teams up with his estranged father (Johnny's mother was murdered by his father's enemies) to rescue the kidnapped child.
+When his son is kidnapped by a rival gang, Johnny teams up with his estranged father, Lawrence (Johnny's mother was murdered by his father's enemies) to rescue the kidnapped child.